 Vote No Name

-The PP reckons that PSOE’s willingness to de-initialise itself and to instead be a junt shows that it doesn’t have the confidence to believe that its initials will guarantee victory.
+Meanwhile, the massed ranks of the un-PP were stirring themselves into electoral campaigning mode.
+But who or what is this un-PP precisely?
+In Soller, as an example, the massed ranks of the un-PP have joined ranks and become a load of Junts.
+Here a PSOE, there a Més, throw in a Guanyem and even a Podemos, who has now been allowed to become a junt as well, having previously been told that he couldn’t be.
+Junts per Soller are by no means the only junts.
+For instance, Pollensa has some as well: Junts Avançam.
+Parties to the left and the not very left have come together and, in a spirit of togetherness, discarded their names and initials in preference for an umbrella title and force to fight the PP. The PP reckons that PSOE’s willingness to de-initialise itself and to instead be a junt shows that it doesn’t have the confidence to believe that its initials will guarantee victory.
 If this is so, then maybe PSOE could rearrange its initials and call itself ESOP.
 As Cosme Bonet suggests it’s all a game stemming from lies, why not make it a fable?
 At least PSOE could move its initials around, unlike the PP. Being a palindrome, there isn’t any scope to do so.
 Other parties could get in on the act.
 El Pi could rearrange itself as Pile.
 Més could choose an alternative name.
 Menos.
 As for Podemos, well who knows with Podemos.
 At one point it seemed as if standing in municipal elections would mean having no name at all.
 Curious lot Podemos.
 It’s like a franchise business that refuses to admit that it is a franchise: McBlank or some such.
 In Palma, though, the Podemosists there have finally come up with a name, and it is Som Palma, a party independent of Podemos but with its support.
 If there is any doubt regarding the association, however, Som Palma’s logo dispels it. #Som Palma.
 Very Twitter, very democratically participative, very Podemos.